Suggested Audio Jukebox

 Ten undeniable terrors from 1984: The Terminator, Gremlins, A Nightmare on Elm Street, The Company of Wolves, Night of The Comet, Friday the 13th Part IV: The Final Chapter, Blood Simple, Dreamscape, Bloodbath at The House of Death, Terror in The Aisles

 Honorable mentions: Razorback, Silent Night Deadly Night, Mutant, Don’t Open till Christmas, Death Warmed Up

 The early eighties were rife with cutting edge carnage and are fondly remembered with sound reasoning.
-There was no conceivable way that the genre could continue such a rich vein of form and the latter half of the decade witnessed a significant drop-off in quality although not before 1985 came along and pummelled our senses with more undisputable classics than you could shake a stick at.
+There was no conceivable way that the genre could continue such a rich vein of form and the latter half of the decade witnessed a significant drop-off in quality although not before 1985 came along and pummeled our senses with more indisputable classics than you could shake a stick at.
 More on that next time but, until tomorrow Grueheads, there should be numerous ripened fruits here for the plucking.